42-AI/42ai_autonomous_cars/get_data/README.md

 If two labels have exactly the same value on those 5 fields, they will have the same hash, and hence, they will be considered duplicate and indexation will be refused.
-- When searching and downloading pictures, only the missing picture on the local drive are downloaded and a "labels.json" file is created and contains all the labels of the pictures matching the search (including picture already on local drive and not downloaded)
+- When searching and downloading pictures, only the missing picture on the local drive are downloaded and a "labels.json" file is created.
+It contains all the labels of the pictures matching the search (including picture already on local drive and not downloaded)
 - This "labels.json" file contains several pictures' label in a dictionary where the key is the img_id.
 For example:
   ```